Code-Institute-Submissions/Unwanted_Records_Quiz/README.md

 This application has been both pushed to Gitub and deployed to Heroku.
 Config variables have been added to the Heroku dashboard to ensure that the application works.
 A Procfile and requirements.txt file have also been included for assistance with setting up the app.
 As data is stored in a csv file, there is have been no complications with regards to databases.
+There are no differences between the deployed version and the development version stored on Github.

 ### Credits